KANITE: Kolmogorov-Arnold Networks for ITE estimation: Introduction

 \section{Introduction}

-In causal inference, estimation of Individual Treatment Effects (ITEs) is a foundational problem, as it is crucial for personalization of treatments and understanding the impact of a treatment on an individual user.
-Under observational studies, the ITE estimation problem becomes particularly challenging due to the presence of confounders, variables that affect both treatment and outcome.
-Consequently, the ITE estimation requires us to mitigate the bias introduced by the confounders and then clearly isolate and estimate the sole effect of treatment on the outcome.
-It is widely recognized that ITE has ubiquitous applications across a wide range of domains, including, but not limited to, healthcare, education, e-commerce, entertainment, and social sciences.
+In causal inference, the estimation of Individual Treatment Effects (ITEs) is a foundational problem, as it is crucial for understanding the impact of a treatment on an individual user and personalizing treatments.
+In observational studies, the estimation of ITEs becomes particularly challenging due to the presence of confounders—variables that affect both the treatment and the outcome.
+For example, imagine a store that offers a discount on a high-end coffee machine only during periods of high customer volume, such as busy weekend hours.
+An analyst notices that customers who receive the discount are less likely to complete their purchase and concludes that the discount is ineffective.
+However, a hidden confounder—queue length—may be influencing both the likelihood of receiving the discount (since it is only offered during high-traffic times) and the decision to abandon the purchase (due to long wait times).
+In this case, queue length distorts the observed relationship between the discount and purchasing behavior.
+Consequently, it is essential to mitigate the bias introduced by such confounders in order to clearly isolate and estimate the treatment's effect on the outcome.
+ITE estimation is widely recognized to have applications across a broad range of domains, including, but not limited to, healthcare~\cite{stukel2007analysis}, education~\cite{hong2005effects}, e-commerce~\cite{chan2010evaluating}, entertainment~\cite{yu2022causal} and social sciences~\cite{jordan2012juvenile}.
+Given its importance, a wide range of algorithms has been developed to address this challenge, each adopting different modeling strategies and assumptions.

+These approaches span from classical methods like propensity score matching to more recent advances in representation learning and deep neural networks.
+However, many of these approaches face trade-offs in flexibility, interpretability, and generalization.
+This motivates the need for more expressive and structured models such as the Kolmogorov–Arnold Network (KAN), which offers a promising framework for capturing complex causal relationships with greater clarity and adaptability.